 White phosphorous stains the mind in suffering.
 First It sticks to the uniform then melts through to the skin, muscle, bone, and from bone to death, leaving nothing but hot white ash.

-The muddy plantain fields are alive the with the stuff sparking off the humid Honduran air.
+Fucking Brody put that in her head and she thinks about it now as she drives her M8 out onto the muddy plantain fields alive the with the stuff sparking off the humid Honduran air.

 The Mexican soldier’s name is Maria and she shakes the images away.
 Her only job is to point the half-track and hope.
 Hope is a soldier’s best weapon.
 Behind the M8 are two infantry weapon teams.
 They use the M8 as cover, one on the left, the other on the right.
 On the roof is an operator-controlled, fifty-caliber machine gun.
 The operator sits just behind Maria with his eyes in goggles and his hands in Augmented-reality gloves.